jamcmich/novohit-website-wordpress/README.md

 <h3 id="overview">📋 Overview</h3>

 Novohit is an enterprise software management company developing Enterprise Resource Planning (ERP) solutions for a variety of businesses in the hospitality industry.
-Located in Santiago, Chile, the company contracted me to redesign their outdated website, align incoming brand changes with existing products, and help build a foundation to enter into the U.S. market.
+Located in Santiago, Chile, the company contracted me to redesign their outdated website, align incoming brand changes with existing products, and help build a foundation for their entry into the U.S. market.

 <!-- Features -->